eraofchaos/eraofchaos.github.io/units/Gorgon.md

 ---
 title: "Gorgon"
 permalink: /units/Gorgon/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Gorgon.
+Gorgon Units.
+Mighty Gorgon.
 Era of Chaos Foul creatures with fatal eyes.
 No one walks out of the swamp after becoming their target."
 unitID: 805
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Gorgon"
 toc: true